fandreuz/minimum-covariate-imbalance/README.md

-# Optimization algorithms for the minimum covariate imbalance problem
+# Optimization models for the minimum covariate imbalance problem

-In this repository we implemented and experimented with several optimization algorithms for the minimum covariate imbalance problem.
+In this repository we implemented and experimented several optimization models for the minimum covariate imbalance problem.
 The problem is proven to be NP-hard when $P$ (the number of covariates) is strictly greater than 2.

 We focused on some fast methods for the case $P = 2$, though some of the